My name is Zachary Greenlee.

 “Maybe that’s what I should do!
 Rip the biggest and loudest fart he’s ever heard!
 Make it rumble and roar across the metal slab and hope that it stinks so bad that they won’t have any other choice than to check my pulse and heartbeat!”
 Unfortunately, I couldn’t even do that!
 Never in my life had I wanted to fart as badly as I did at that moment, but like everything else, my asshole was broken as well.

 “Today’s date is Sunday, December the twenty-fourth, two-thousand-seventeen,” Dr. Fox said, speaking into his microphone.
 “My name is Doctor Samuel Fox, Chief Medical Examiner for Winston County, Indiana.
-Name of the deceased is Zachary Dominic Greenlee, identified as such by Rita Greenlee, wife of the decedent.
+Name of the deceased is Zachary Dominic Greenlee, identified by Rita Greenlee, wife of the decedent.
 Mr. Greenlee expired at his place of residence and was transported via ambulance to Winston Memorial Hospital.
 Presumed cause of death is myocardial infarction.”

 Dr. Fox laid the clipboard that he’d been holding beside my bare leg, the edge of it pressing into my thigh.